pack0shades/Team73_highprep_final/README.md

   - *Context Creation*:
      - For each chunk, context is retrieved using an LLM and concatenated with the chunk itself.
-     - Sparse embeddings are generated using the [Splade Encoder](https://github.com/pinecone-io/pinecone-text/blob/main/pinecone_text/sparse/splade_encoder.py), while dense embeddings are created and stored in [Pathway's Vector Store](https://github.com/pathwaycom/pathway/blob/main/python/pathway/xpacks/llm/vector_store.py#L628-L746).
+     - Sparse embeddings are generated by inhereting the base class of pathway's embedder and integrating it with splade encoder, while dense embeddings are created and both stored in [Pathway's Vector Store](https://github.com/pathwaycom/pathway/blob/main/python/pathway/xpacks/llm/vector_store.py#L628-L746).